jonahollis/toxin-finder-web-app/README.md

 - [X] - overhaul whole project in Bootstrap
 - [X] - add loading animation to page on API request
 - [X] - compile results to table format
-- [ ] - fix nav header to top
+- [X] - fix nav header to top
 - [ ] - convert API request to RESTful format
 - [X] - add telephone number to result item
-- [ ] - add errors messages to invalid inputs
+- [ ] - add errors messages to invalid inputs in the DOM
+- [X] - add "back to top" arrow
-- [ ] - add "back to top" arrow
+- [ ] - make "back to top" arrow float
 - [ ] - add a search bar for results

 ## Find More